-and put in the nexu Local Dian

-set out in the new Local Plan.

-Tree Preservation Orders Several groups and individual trees located:

-between Dalby Avenue and the dismantled

-railway line;

-Off Uppingham Road and The Copse;

-Off Grange Lane and Bradgate Close;

-Blanket TPO area:

-Around Bennion Close and Newstead Avenue;

-Around Hollies Way;

-Lakeside Court;

-Group TPO off White Gates.

-SSSI None in vicinity

-Protected and Notable Badgers

-Species recorded in the Area Bats

-opecies recorded in the Area

-Wildlife Corridors Thurnby Brook

-wildlife Corridors Dismantled Railway

-Bushby Brook

-Bushby Spinney and hedge line along watercourse.

-Local Wildlife Sites Bushby Spinney woodland

-Areas at risk of flooding Areas in Flood Risk 2 and 3:

-around Bushby Brook to west and south of

-Thurnby; and

-around Thurnby Brook at northern boundary of

-parish.

-Footpaths and Bridleways Settlement is well served by RoWs.
+Constraint Present Area of Separation Yes: The principle of maintaining an Area of Separation to the east of Station Road and south of Covert Lane is supported in the Core Strategy.
+Whilst the area capable of being designated has been eroded, the importance of the keeping the remaining area undeveloped has grown in significance.
+Green Wedge Yes: The principle of maintaining the Thurnby/Leicester/Oadby Green Wedge (as one of a network around the Leicester urban area) is supported in the Core Strategy in order to: - Prevent the merging of settlements; - Guide urban form; - Provide access from urban areas into green spaces/countryside; and - Provide recreational opportunities. - The detailed boundaries of this Green Wedge will be set out in the new Local Plan.
+Tree Preservation Orders Several groups and individual trees located: • between Dalby Avenue and the dismantled railway line; • Off Uppingham Road and The Copse; • Off Grange Lane and Bradgate Close; Blanket TPO area: • Around Bennion Close and Newstead Avenue; • Around Hollies Way; • Lakeside Court; Group TPO off White Gates.
+SSSI None in vicinity Protected and Notable Species recorded in the Area Badgers Bats Wildlife Corridors Thurnby Brook Dismantled Railway Bushby Brook Bushby Spinney and hedge line along watercourse.
+Local Wildlife Sites Bushby Spinney woodland Areas at risk of flooding Areas in Flood Risk 2 and 3: Footpaths and Bridleways Settlement is well served by RoWs.